anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 - [A beginner’s guide to Azure Databricks](https://www.sqlshack.com/a-beginners-guide-to-azure-databricks/)
 - [Azure Databricks Hands-on](https://medium.com/@jcbaey/azure-databricks-hands-on-6ed8bed125c7)

-Currently, _Anovos_ supports two ways of running workflows on Azure Databricks using python way:
+Currently, _Anovos_ supports two ways of running workflows on Azure Databricks:

 1. Using DBFS directly - Generally used when dataset is present in dbfs path
 2. Mounting an Azure blob storage container to DBFS - Generally used when dataset is present in azure blob storage container and of any size